umbralcalc/umbralcalc.github.io/_posts/what_makes_an_action_good.md

 What does it even mean to take a 'good' action?

-Let's formalise how action-taking generally looks within a simulation of the outcomes.
-It will be useful to separate the two into different partitions.
+Let's start by thinking about how action-taking generally looks within a simulation of the outcomes.
+One can separate the action-taking from outcome simulation into different partitions.

 <!-- Diagram of the iterate action and iterate output upstream-downstream -->